codeclimate/codeclimate-rubocop/config/contents/style/non_nil_check.md

-This cop checks for non-nil checks, which are usually redundant.
+Checks for non-nil checks, which are usually redundant.

 With `IncludeSemanticChanges` set to `false` by default, this cop does not report offenses for `!x.nil?` and does no changes that might